Keyboard Hardware Dvorak vs Software Dvorak

 There are advantages for both.
 Overall, hardware dvorak is much better.

 Hardware Dvorak Advantage

 - Plug in keyboard to any computer and use right away.
-No need to change system preference.
+No need to switch layout in Operating system.

 - Your co-worker can type with another keyboard plugged into the same computer, or the builtin laptop keyboard.